coderlol4/KAPSA/README.md

 KAPSA is an ASCII encoding of IPA created in 2022 by Calculovo#5796.
 It was made due to dissatisfaction with X-SAMPA.

 X-SAMPA is based on a European transcription system, SAMPA before becoming international.
 SAMPA's smaller scope meant it didn't need to use digraphs which gives X-SAMPA weird holdover choices such as capital Q for ɒ.
 Secondly, it uses characters too liberally as seemingly random and sometimes with questionable logic.
-Even ignoring SAMPA's  holdovers, you still have stuff like an acute (´) for ʲ, a holdover from a different system, 5 for l̴ because 5 was just leftover, despite being the other different ways to write it by simply using a diacritic, >\ and <\  for ʢ and ʡ, literally all diacritic.
+Even ignoring SAMPA's  holdovers, you still have stuff like an acute (´) for ʲ, a holdover from a different system, 5 for l̴ because 5 was just leftover, despite being threee other different ways to write it by simply using a diacritic, >\ and <\  for ʢ and ʡ, literally all diacritic.
 Three, it is confusing at times.
 Four, it looks ugly.
 This one is a bit more personal, but look at this:

 `X-SAMPA: [Eks-\s"{mp_h@ I"z-\64}l'i "hId'i@s]`